doctrine/doctrine-laminas-hydrator/docs/en/collections-strategy.rst

 Collections Strategy
 ====================

-By default, every collections association has a special strategy attached to it that is called during the hydrating and extracting phase.
+By default, every collection association has a strategy attached to it that is called during the hydrating and extracting phase.
 All those strategies extend from the class ``Doctrine\Laminas\Hydrator\Strategy\AbstractCollectionStrategy``.